hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

     + In the *System/Motherboard* tab, verify the memory allocation and check the *Enable EFI (special OSes only)* box (enable).
     + In the *System/Processor* tab, select the number of processors that the VM uses.
 To not slowing down the host system (*Windows 10*), stay in the green range of the CPU bar.
 For parallel processing with TELEMAC-MASCARET, allocate at least 4 CPUs.
     + In the *Display* tab, check the *Enable 3D Acceleration* box.
     + In the *Storage* tab, find the *Controller: IDE*, where an *Empty* disk symbol should be located below.
-Click on the *Empty* disk symbol and find the *Attributes* frame on the right side of the window, where a small blue disk symbol should be visible.
-Click on the small blue disk symbol to *Choose a virtual disk file ...* > select the Debian Linux net installer (*debian-xx.x.x-amd64-netinst.iso*) that we downloaded before.
+        - Click on the *Empty* disk symbol and find the *Attributes* frame on the right side of the window, where a small blue disk symbol should be visible.
+        - Click on the small blue disk symbol to *Choose a disk file ...* > select the Debian Linux net installer (*debian-xx.x.x-amd64-netinst.iso*) that you downloaded before.
     + Click *OK*.

 ### Install Debian Linux

 ***Estimated duration: 30 minutes.***

-To start the installation of Debian Linux, start the before created Debian Linux VM in the *VirtualBox* manager window (click on the *Debian Linux* VM and then on the green *Start* arrow).
+To install Debian Linux to the VM, start the before created *Debian Linux VM* in the *VirtualBox* manager window (click on the *Debian Linux* VM and then on the green *Start* arrow).
 The *VirtualBox VM* window will ask for the *.iso* file to use (confirm the selected one), and start navigating through the installation:

 * Inside the *VirtualBox VM* window, select the *Graphical install* option.
 * Navigate through the language options (recommended: English - English (United States)).